 After the tour, my wife and I saw a smile on my mom’s face that I haven’t seen in what seemed like forever.

 After another rundown of all the numbers to be sure the down payment would not put us in the dumps, we further discussed to make sure this is absolutely what we wanted.
 It was an invigorating experience to make sure a big and sudden move, but we knew this was the best option for my mom.

 It was an investment towards her health, happiness, and likely longevity.

 Fast forward 30 long days later, the home was ours!

 My mom is now living there happily.
 What she enjoys the most is that she:

-- Can bother me or my brother within minutes of walking/driving if she wanted to.
+- She can bother myself or my brother within minutes of walking/driving if she wanted to.

-- Lives in a familiar location and does not need to worry about her commute to/from work.
+- She lives in a familiar location and does not need to worry about her commute to/from work.

-- Has 3 times as much space as the apartment she was on the waiting list for and is paying about the same as the apartment she applied for.
+- She has 3 times as much space as the apartment she was on the waiting list for and is paying less than what she would’ve paid.

-- With more space, my sister and her fiance can now move in and save money on housing while they pay off their student loans, save for a wedding, and housing of their own someday.
+- With more space, my sister and her fiance have moved in to save money on housing while they pay off their student loans, save for a wedding, and a house of their own someday.